General assembly (Occupy movement): Assessment

-Malcolm Gladwell has suggested that relying solely on consensus-based assemblies to make decisions, while remaining leaderless, was hampering the ability of Occupy to create meaningful change.
-He contrasted Occupy with the civil rights movement, which he says was carefully controlled and "incredibly hierarchical", under the leadership of Martin Luther King Jr.whom Gladwell describes as "one of the foremost tacticians of the 20th century."

 By January 2012 general assemblies were still popular around the world even though many of the Occupy camps had been dispersed either voluntarily or by police action.
 However some journalists had begun to report incidents of infighting among different groups and a general tendency for discussions to become more insular and trivial.

 A trend developed in the global movement for some occupiers to take significant actions autonomously without waiting for approval from an assembly.
 Professor Grace Davie reports that at an Occupy Wall Street meeting to discuss general assemblies, held in late December 2011, several participants expressed dissatisfaction with them.
 Yet other occupiers were advocating for even greater use.

-One of the more enthusiastic occupiers predicts a "coming age of General Assemblies" which he thinks may be "Humankind’s best hope".
+One of the more enthusiastic occupiers predicts a "coming age of General Assemblies" which he thinks may be "Humankind's best hope".

 On 4 January 2012, The Future of Occupy Collective, an organization set up by occupiers, published their first newsletter on the future of assemblies, where they said: "Continuing to hold General Assemblies, in one way or another, seems more important than ever".